brotulix/arduino-bottlerocket/README.md

 * Programmable data rate from 600 to 600k bps.
 * Supports several different modulations: 2- and 4-FSK, GFSK, MSK and OOK.

+There is, however, an AtMega48 between us and the CC110L, possibly limiting its functionality somewhat.
 Other modules using this chip have been found ([here's one example](http://www.yesyes.info/index.php/electronics/rf1100-232-rf-433mhz-transceiver-module/)).
 It is claimed to require 5V input, and that the sleep mode does not work.

+The modules are *plug & play* at 9600 baud and 3.3V.

 ### Transfer rate
 The board supposedly accepts a simple UART RX/TX connection, making it easy to interface with the Arduino.
 The 433 MHz is claimed to be able to operate at a baud rates of 4800, 9600 or 19200, using one of 256 selectable channels.

 ### Range
+At 5V: TBD.

-TBD.
+At 3.3V: TBD.

 Antenna designs to be evaluated.
 Clover leaf or helical antennas may be feasible using thin wire taped to the inside of the payload capsule.